 Selected answers are available in Sect.
 D.9.

-Exercise 9.1 A student project at the university where I work had the RQ:
+Exercise 9.4 A student project at the university where I work asked the RQ:

-Among USC students on-campus, is the percentage of word retention higher in male students than female students?
+Among university students on-campus, is the percentage of word retention higher in male students than female students?

 We cannot say whether or not that the general public have better or worse word retention compared to the students that we will be studying.

 Exercise 9.5 Despite their common use, no experimental scientific evidence shows that parachutes are effective (Smith and Pell 2003).
 To obtain evidence, researchers studied this scenario (Yeh et al. 2018).
 Part of the Abstract for the paper (slightly edited for clarity) says:

 Objective To determine if using a parachute prevents death or major traumatic injury when jumping from an aircraft.